Squirt Blankets Are The Sex Accessory You Never Knew You Needed

 Rees also counts people who experience bladder issues, as well as those following the free-bleed movement, as fans of her innovation, which can also be used for period sex or post-pregnancy.
 Basically, any time you're a little concerned about ruining freshly cleaned sheets with some spillage, the squirt blanket is here for you.

 Now a thriving part of the business, Rees tells us that we can expect to see a lighter, summer-appropriate version made from organic bamboo soon, for when things start to heat up.
-But if you're eager to get your hands on one of these splash blankets right now, use our unique code REFINERY15 for 15% off your purchase.
-Yoni Pleasure Palace also offers an abundance of stunning crystal and glass sex toys — with worldwide shipping!
+But if you're eager to get your hands on one of these splash blankets right now, Rees has kindly given Refinery29 UK readers a unique code for 15% off your purchase — just use REFINERY15 when you check out.